niz93/Open-TV-COMAND/README.md

-# Open TV for Comand 2.0 or 2.5
+# Open TV for COMAND 2.0 or 2.5

-This emulator TV tuner for Mercedes (Bosch) Comand 2.0 or 2.5
+This emulator TV tuner for Mercedes (Bosch) COMAND 2.0 or 2.5

 ## What is it